clingen-data-model/data-exchange-shared-json/README.md

 Integrate Actionability into website based on current UI/UX Integrate Gene Curation into website based on current UI/UX

-## Phase 2 - Richer/Complete Data - EXACT DETAILS TO BE DETERMINED
+## Phase 2 - Richer/Complete Data (Additional details will be added later)
 This phase will include a series of smaller phases and this process will start during/after Phase 1 has been completed.
 They will focus on;
 - Planning & Discovery (Ed/Web WG)
 - Plan Gene Dosage richer data utilization